 “The week has been followed for thousands of years and therefore has been hallowed by immemorial use” (Anders Donner, “The Report,” p.
 51. [Donner had been a professor of Astronomy at the University of Helsingfors.]).

-“There has been no change in our calendar in past centuries that has affected in any way the cycle of the week” (James Robertson, personal letter, dated March 12, 1932.
+“There has been no change in our calendar in past centuries that has affected in any way the cycle of the week” (Dr. James Robertson, personal letter, dated March 12, 1932.
 [Dr. Robertson was Director of the American Ephemeris, Navy Dept., U.S. Naval Observatory, Washington, D.C.]).

-“For more than 3,000 years science has gone backward, and with profound research, reveals the fact that in that vast period the length of the day has not changed by the hundredth part of a single second of time” (General O.M.
+“For more than three thousand years science has gone backward, and, with profound research, reveals the fact that in that vast period the length of the day has not changed by the hundredth part of a single second of time” (General O.M.
 Mitchell, Astronomy of the Bible, p.
 235).

 Then this longer quote:

-“Having been time computer at Greenwich [England Observatory] for many years, I can testify that all our days are in God’s absolute control—relentlessly measured by the daily rotation of the earth on its axis.
+“Having been time computer at Greenwich [England’s Observatory] for many years, I can testify that all our days are in God’s absolute control—relentlessly measured by the daily rotation of the earth on its axis.
 This daily period of rotation does not vary one-thousandth part of a second in thousands of years.
 Also, the year is a very definite number of days.
-Consequently, it can be said that not a day has been lost since Creation, and all the calendar changes notwithstanding, there has been no break in the weekly cycle” (Frank Jeffries, Statement [Dr. Jeffries was Fellow of the Royal Astronomical Society, and Research Director of the Royal Observatory, Greenwich, England.]).
+Consequently, it can be said that not a day has been lost since Creation, and all the calendar changes notwithstanding, there has been no break in the weekly cycle” (Dr. Frank Jeffries, Statement [Dr. Jeffries was Fellow of the Royal Astronomical Society, and research director of the Royal Observatory, Greenwich, England.]).

 Finally, consider the following extraordinary admission by the Sunday-keeping Presbyterian Church:

-“The division of time into weeks is a singular measure of time by periods of seven days that may be traced not only through the sacred history before the era of Moses, but in all ancient civilizations of every era, many of which could not possibly have derived their notion from Moses.
-Among the learned of Egypt, the Brahmans of India, by Arabs, by Assyrians, as may be gathered from their astronomers and priests, this division was recognized.
-Hesiod (900 B.C.) declares the seventh day is holy.
-And so also Homer and Callimachus.
-Even in the Saxon mythology, the division by weeks is prominent.
-Nay, even among the tribes of primitive worshipers in Africa, we are told that a peculiar feature of their religion is a weekly sacred day, the violation of which by labor will incur the wrath of their god.
+“Yet this singular measure of time by periods of seven days may be traced not only through the sacred history before the era of Moses, but in all ancient civilizations of every era, many of which could not possibly have derived the notion from Moses.
+Among the learned of Egypt, the Brahmins of India, by Arabs, by Assyrians, as may be gathered from their astronomers and priests, this division was recognized.
+Hesiod (900 B.C.) declares, ‘The seventh day is holy.’
+So [also] Homer and Callimachus.
+Even in the Saxon mythology, the division by weeks was prominent.
+Nay, even among the tribes of Devil-worshippers in Africa, we are told, that a peculiar feature of their religion is a weekly sacred day, the violation of which by labor will incur the wrath of the Devil-god.
 Traces of a similar division of time have been noticed among the Indians of the American continent.

-“Now, on what other theory are these facts explicable than upon the supposition of a divinely ordained Sabbath at the origin of the race?” (“The Christian Sabbath,” tract number 271, released by the Presbyterian Board of Publication).
+“Now, on what other theory are these facts explicable, than upon the supposition of a divinely ordained Sabbath at the very origin of the race?”
+(A Series of Tracts on the Doctrines, Order, and Polity of the Presbyterian Church in the United States of America; With Several on Practical Subjects, released by the Presbyterian Board of Publication).

 This booklet has addressed whether the Sabbath has been lost in the time since creation.
 You have seen that it has not.
 No amount of deceptive trickery or clever “sleight of hand” has been sufficient to overthrow the truth about when God’s Sabbath should be observed.
 God never requires people to discern for themselves what to obey—only whether they will obey.